Rebecca Davies is instructed in a range of Chambers’ specialisms, including family and public law and in the Court of Protection.

 She has worked for parents, guardians, and local authorities, and uses this experience to provide multi-faceted and innovative solutions to issues which arise within proceedings.

 Rebecca advises and accepts instructions on behalf of both applicants and respondents.
-Rebecca has been praised for her ability to resolve matters at an early stage.
+Rebecca has been praised for her ability to resolve matters at an early stage having regards to the priorities of the client and need to achieve a swift and just resolution.

 Rebecca accepts instructions on a range of Court of Protection matters.
-She has worked on a Court of Protection appeal case and has an avid interest in the impact and workability of the current deprivation of liberty regime.
+She has an avid interest in the impact and workability of the current deprivation of liberty regime and has been involved in appeal work in this regard.

 Family Law Bar Association